 Also, remarkable findings have been reported from studies on natural products that protect cranial nerves by exerting antioxidant activity, and these products have relatively fewer side effects.

-To this end, various natural resources have been developed recently, including Spirulina which has attracted much attention.
+To this end, various natural resources have been developed recently, including Spirulina, which has attracted much attention.

 Humans have consumed Spirulina for thousands of years without side effects and even have been selected as space food by the US National Aeronautics and Space Administration (NASA).
 Since Spirulina has various active substances, such as C-phycocyanin, beta-carotene, chlorophyll, and functional fatty acids, it has been reported to have excellent anti-cancer, immunity enhancing, skin improving, and anti-inflammatory effects and to help treat hypertension, diabetes, and diseases related to metabolism, such as liver dysfunctions.

-In particular, Spirulina contains at least 50–100% more beta-carotene and chlorophyll, which are highly antioxidative, than any other product.
+In particular, Raw Living Spirulina contains at least 50–100% more beta-carotene and chlorophyll, which are highly antioxidative, than any other product.
 Therefore, many study findings have reported promising outcomes of Spirulina on brain nerve cell protection from these potent antioxidants.
 Many positive effects of Spirulina in cranial nerve protection are associated with the solid antioxidant activities of chlorophylls.

 According to a scientific article published in 2019, the high anti-inflammatory effects of the extracts were closely correlated with the high amounts of chlorophylls, which have potent antioxidant activities, obtained only through a non-thermal process.
 The high anti-inflammatory effects of the Spirulina extract with mouse microglia cell line could be employed to develop a possible mechanism for in vivo anti-inflammation effects along with the results from primary nerve cells.